tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_sample_requests.md

 For example, at one company I worked at, we had both a REST API and a JavaScript SDK.
 Because JavaScript was the target language developers were working in, the company developed a JavaScript SDK to make it easier to work with REST using JavaScript.
 You could submit REST calls through the JavaScript SDK, passing a number of parameters relevant to web designers.

 An SDK is any kind of tooling that makes it easier to work with your API.
-It's extremely common for a company to provide a (language agnostic REST API), and then to develop an SDK that makes it easy to implement the API in the primary language they expect users to implement the API in.
+It's extremely common for a company to provide a language agnostic REST API, and then to develop an SDK that makes it easy to implement the API in the primary language they expect users to implement the API in.
 As such, peppering your sample requests with these small request snippets in other languages probably isn't that important, since the SDK provides an easier implementation.
 If you have an SDK, you'll want to make more detailed code samples showing how to use the SDK.

 ## API explorers provide interactivity with your own data

-Many APIs have an API explorer feature.
+Many APIs have an API explorer feature that lets users make actual requests directly from the documentation.
 For example, here's a typical reference page for Spotify's API docs:

 <a href="https://developer.spotify.com/web-api/console/get-album/" class="noExtIcon"><img src="images/spotifyapiconsole.png"/></a>